giliard1984/plan-technical-task/README.md

   * JSON Server: http://localhost:5181/

  Note: I was thinking on making the calls straight to gist.githubusercontent.com repository, but I came across some CORS issues, and decided to go with JSON server.
+ Note: I understand the task asked to add an avatar (circle), but I used a squared one to fit the design.

  ![image](https://github.com/user-attachments/assets/05feb554-0cbf-4047-b602-41dc276dc6bb)